fiirefly24/belajar-python/definition.md

     Type Casting is the process of converting a variable from one data type to another e.g., str(), int(), float(), bool()

+## Input Data
+    input() is a function that prompts the user to enter data Returns the entered data as a String

 # ANY TIPS
 ## print(f{variable})
     use f in print so we can call the variable inside the quotes.